zhxlia/SciTaT/README.md

 SciTaT contains 13,808 questions associated with 8,907 arxiv papers.

-You can download our SciTQA dataset via [SciTQA](./dataset).
+You can download our SciTQA dataset via [SciTaT](./dataset).

-Each question in our SciTQA dataset contains the following keys:
+Each question in our SciTaT dataset contains the following keys:
 ```python
 {
         "id": The unique id of the question,